femmiiie/stockpredictor/readme.md

   -it is currently configured to use 4 cores abd uses approx. 32GB of RAM -by narrowing the stock count/time period this can be lowered

+to test and view the metrics of the model run 'python training.py -metrics'

 to run the main program run 'python main.py'

 Known Issues: